Magicat8bill/Sneaky-S0ng/README.md

 ![Screenshot 2024-09-18 145324](https://github.com/user-attachments/assets/7a45f7c6-d41a-4983-8536-b03010999b23)
 ---
 ### USING IT.
+Once the repository is installed open music.py and run it.
+Type the sentence you want to encrypt into the terminal when prompted.
+The program will then update the output.xml file with your encrypted sentence.
+Open the output.xml file with your musicxml reader to view your code in music notation.

 ### ACCEPTED CHARACTERS
 Accepted characters include all letters of the English language + spaces, commas, periods, questionmarks, dashes, exclamation points, colons, apostrophes, and semicolons.
-Numbers 0-9 are also allowed.